Batibaran/Boiler-IoT/README.md

 # Boiler-IoT
-DIY IoT solution for apartment's boiler
+DIY IoT solution for apartment's boiler.

+Due to the expensive and dangerous nature of boilers I went with a non-invasive approach of attaching a low rpm high torque motor to press the button

 ![motor-controller-v2.png](motor-controller-v2.png)